 - Pain when exercising.
-You may feel pain or discomfort in your feet, calves, thighs, hips or buttocks depending on where you might have artery narrowing or damage.
+You may feel pain or discomfort in your feet, calves, thighs, hips or buttocks, depending on where you might have artery narrowing or damage.
 Claudication can also occur in your arms, although this is less common.

 - Intermittent pain.
 Your pain may come and go as you do less-strenuous activities.

 - Pain when at rest.
 As your condition progresses, you may feel pain in your legs even when you're sitting or lying down.